shuqn/pointcloud_video/README.md

 `python downloader.py`
 The downloader invokes a bitrate adaptation algorithm in real-time to determine the download target, while the player sequentially plays the video content from the buffer.
 Given the file size limitation, this is just an example program.
 You can modify the contents of the data folder to enable the playback of additional videos.
+## FoV model comparison
+The training, testing, and evaluation of four FoV prediction models were conducted within the "fov" folder.
+For each model, the specific steps included building the model architecture (such as neural networks), model training (using data from 30 users as the training set, while retaining the best-performing model file), and model testing (utilizing data from 10 users as the test set).The performance testing of the model encompasses both absolute error measurements and visibility tests for each individual CELL, which are crucial for video transmission QoE.
+You can freely replace the desired FoV prediction model in downloader.py
+## Evaluation results
+All results assessment and plotting for various models are located within the pointcloud_video folder.
 An example video is point_1.gif
 ![image](https://github.com/shuqn/pointcloud_video/blob/main/point_1.gif)